ci-wdi-900/cats-cradle/README.md

 ### Introduction

 Let's do some really advanced looping, using string indices.
-Hopefully you won't get quite as loopy with strings as this person!:
+Hopefully you won't get quite as loopy with strings as these people!:

 ![co-operative cats cradle](./assets/cats-cradle.jpg)

 ### Setup

 For this exercise, we don't need to run tests.
-We will only use the command `node main.js` in the terminal to see the results of our functions' `console.log` statements.
+But we **DO** need to create our JavaScript file, and then we'll use our `node` command in our terminal to run it and see what gets printed out to said terminal.

 ### Tools You Could Think About Using